 Whether you seek serenity, a place to spot a rare bird, or a place to volunteer your time and talent, visit this oasis of nature in the city – this hidden gem.

-The Nature Center is often described as a hidden gem in the city.
+The North Park Village Nature Center is often described as a hidden gem in the city.
 But this site was well known to generations before us, and clues to how people used the land can be found here.
-The wild onion and wild leek growing in wet woods here inspired American Indians to name this area the “land of the stinking onion” which was translated to “Chicago” by European settlers.
+During pre-settlement times, the wild onion and wild leek growing in wet woods here inspired Native Americans to name area the “land of the stinking onion” which was translated to “Chicago” by European settlers.
 In the early 1800s, farmers drained the wet areas to plant crops.
-And in the late 1800s, a tree nursery was established under the ownership of Norwegian immigrant Pehr Petersen.
-The very successful Mr. Peterson provided all the trees and shrubs for the World’s Fair in 1893, most of the trees in Lincoln Park and up to seven-eighths of all the trees planted in Chicago’s parkways and boulevards by 1910.
+And in the mid-1850s, a Norwegian immigrant Pehr Samuel Petersen purchased the land and established a tree nursery here.
+The very successful Mr. Peterson provided trees and shrubs for the World’s Fair in 1893, many of the trees historically planted in Lincoln Park and a large number of all the trees planted in Chicago’s parkways and boulevards by 1910.

-In the 1980s, plans were to raze the land and construct strip malls and condominiums.
-However, community activists rallied against these plans, ushering in the preservation of North Park Village.
+In the late 1970s, developers planned to raze the buildings and landscape and convert build commercial property here.
+However, community activists rallied against these plans, ushering in the creation of North Park Village and preservation of the buildings and landscape.
 In 1989, an easement was enacted to prohibit any development of this property and to define how it was to be maintained as a natural area for 75 years.
 Efforts are being made by today’s community activists to extend this protection into perpetuity.

 Now, in a short stroll, visitors can experience a forest, a prairie, wetland and oak savanna.
 And in the 1980s, a sweet new tradition was begun: the Maple Syrup Festival, which taps into the very trees that Pehr Peterson planted more than a century ago.
 Eventually, programming and visits to the Nature Center grew with additional events such as the Harvest Festival, Winter Solstice, and City Wilds Fest.